 In this blogpost we have learnt about the very useful range() function, the various ways in which it could be invoked and how it can be used to both count up and count down.
 We also learnt about step sizes and how to chain different ranges.
+For a slight variant of the Python range() function, see our blogpost on creating an inclusive range in Python.
 What other ideas do you have for the range() function?

 Kodeclik is an online coding academy for kids and teens to learn real world programming.
 Kids are introduced to coding in a fun and exciting way and are challeged to higher levels with engaging, high quality content.